bohana3/stats-cli/README.md

 # stats-cli

-'stats-cli' is a tool that performs statistics and aggregation for file metadata provided to it in standard input.
+'stats-cli' is a tool that performs statistics and aggregation for file metadata provided to it using standard input.
 It uses the libary 'stats' that contains the data-structures that allow to perform the operations.

 The executable can be run from docker :)